Helping physicians and researchers

 accelerate their clinical outcomes research methods expertise

-The Master of Population Health Sciences (MPHS) degree program was established in 2010 by Graham Colditz, MD, DrPH, chief, Division of Public Health Sciences, Department of Surgery.
+The Master of Population Health Sciences (MPHS) degree program was established in 2010 by Graham Colditz, MD, DrPH, Chief of the Division of Public Health Sciences in the Department of Surgery.

 The MPHS program prepares you for distinguished clinical research careers by accelerating and deepening your expertise in population health and clinical outcomes research.